 Use a smart plug

 There are many smart devices to help you automate your home.
 A smart plug is one such device.
-It connects to your wireless home network and usually comes with a remote control or a paired smartphone app.
-Then you can use the smart plug to control appliances or electricity in your home.
+It connects to your home wireless network and usually comes with a remote control or a smartphone app.
+Then you can use the smart plug to control appliances or electrical devices in your home.

-It's often used for tasks like turning on or off lights when you're away from home, starting your coffee maker from bed by using the app, or limiting your child's screen time by scheduling when your television is allowed to be on.
+It's often used for tasks like turning lights on or off when you're away from home, starting your coffee maker from bed with the app, or scheduling when your child's screen time is allowed.

-When it comes to your router, you can use a smart plug to automatically schedule a reboot.
-Or you can do it manually by using the smart plug's app or remote control.
+For your router, you can use a smart plug to schedule automatic reboots.
+You can also do it manually by using the smart plug app or remote control.
 This provides you with a lot of flexibility and convenience.

 Why should I reboot my router?

 Rebooting your router is one of those tasks that is easy to ignore.
-But it can make a huge impact on your internet connection and can help protect your router from hackers.
+But it can significantly affect your internet connection and help protect your router from hackers.

 Here's a quick overview of the benefits of rebooting your router: